gitbls/sdm/Docs/Plugins.md

 Only arguments that are set for a user need be specified, and they are processed as described above.

 NOTE: If you do not want any user's passwords to be visible in /etc/sdm/history, use `userlist`, rather than `--plugin addusers` on the command line.

+### apps

+Use the apps plugin to install applications.
+The apps plugin can be called multiple times on a command line.
+In that case, each invocation must include the `name=` parameter.
+The name can be any alphanumeric (including "-", "_", etc.) you want.

+#### Arguments

+* **apps** &mdash; Specifies the list of apps to install or @filename to provide a list of apps (one per line) to install.
+Comments are indicated by a pound sign (#) and are ignored, so you can document your app list if desired.
+If the specified file is not found, sdm will look in the sdm directory (/usr/local/sdm).
+* **name** &mdash; Specifies the name of the apps list.
+The default name is *default*, but it can only be used once per customization.
+If you want to use the apps plugin 2 or more times, all plugin instances after the first must have a name provided.

+#### Examples

+* `--plugin apps:"apps=emacs,vim,zile"` &mdash; Install emacs, vim, and zile
+* `--plugin apps:"apps=@my-apps|name=myapps" --plugin apps:"apps=@my-xapps|name=myxapps"` &mdash; Install the list of apps in the file @my-apps, and the list of apps in @my-xapps
+* `--plugin apps:"apps=@mycoreapps|name=core-apps"` `--plugin apps:"apps=@myaddtlapps|name=extra-apps"` &mdash; Install the list of apps from @mycoreapps and @myaddtlapps

 ### apt-cacher-ng